Skip to main content

 Men over 65 who have not been screened are encouraged to contact us to self-refer into the programme.

-Our team covers Oxfordshire, Berkshire, and Buckinghamshire as part of the Thames Valley Vascular Network (TVVN) screening around 12,000 people per year.
-We travel to over 50 locations across the network area to provide screening in the community.
-However, we may only visit some sites a few times a year.
-We cannot attend every GP practice as they do not all provide clinic room access.
+Our team covers Oxfordshire, Berkshire, and Buckinghamshire as part of the Thames Valley Vascular Network (TVVN) screening over 12,000 people per year.
+We travel to over 50 select locations across the network area to provide screening in the community.
+We visit each site with varying frequency from monthly to quarterly within the screening year.

 What screening involves